Are We On The Same Page

 🧭 Limitations & Next Steps

-We’d love to hear your thoughts—have you noticed these challenges in your own projects?
+We’d love to hear your thoughts.
+Have you noticed these challenges in your own projects?
 Let’s keep the conversation going and work together to make open-source communities more inclusive, innovative, and aligned.